thomd/page-alert/README.md

 # Page Alert

-A GitHub Actions-powered web page monitoring tool that tracks changes to multiple HTML pages and generates RSS feeds for updates.
+A GitHub Actions-powered **web page monitoring** tool that tracks changes to multiple HTML pages and generates a **RSS feed** for **alerting** updates.

+## Usage

+1. Edit `config.yml` to add URLs to be watched for changes
+1. Enable GitHub Actions in your repository
+1. The workflow will run automatically at 6:35am UTC daily (update in `alert.yml` )
+1. Manual runs can be triggered using the "Run workflow" button in GitHub Actions

 ## Configuration